 Extrusion Blow Molding

-In extrusion blow molding (EBM), plastic is melted and extruded into a hollow tube (a parison).
+In extrusion blow molding (EBM), plastic is melted and extruded into a hollow tube called a “parison”.
 This parison is then captured by closing it into a cooled metal mold.
 Air is then blown into the parison, inflating it into the shape of the hollow bottle, container, or part.
 After the plastic has cooled sufficiently, the mold is opened and the part is ejected.

 What Are Typical Extrusion Qualities?

-• Typical Resins: LDPE, HDPE, PP, PVC, extrudable PET(ePET), PETG, “soft touch” resins.
+Typical Resins: LDPE, HDPE, PP, and “soft touch” resins.

 BDS – “Blow Direct Screw”

 Developed by Silgan Plastics, our unique, proprietary horizontal wheel technology revolutionizes blow molding.
 This innovative design streamlines mold transitions and blow pin positioning, showcasing our commitment to efficiency and precision.

 - ½ oz – ½ gallon bottles